qlik-oss/core-website/docs/docs/tutorials/hello-engine.md

 # Hello Engine

-Get started by running the QIX Engine in a Docker container on your local machine and communicating with it using [enigma.js](https://github.com/qlik-oss/enigma.js).
+Get started by running the Qlik Associative Engine in a Docker container on your local machine and communicating with it using [enigma.js](https://github.com/qlik-oss/enigma.js).

 ## Prerequisites